Module: Karafka::Admin

 start_offset = possible_range.first

-count = possible_range.count
+count = possible_range.size

 tpl.add_topic_and_partitions_with_offsets(name, partition => start_offset)